-Local companies and businesses often offer internships that provide hidden benefits.
+Many local companies and businesses offer internships with hidden benefits.
 Considering their proximity, local options can save students significant money by offsetting travel and housing costs.
-Additionally, local organizations can make it easier to cultivate professional relationships.
+They can also make it easier to cultivate professional relationships within your community.

-Online job sites are also a great resource when searching for internship opportunities.
-Online sites allow students to narrow their search scope based on the field, location, and type of internship.
-Check out the list below for some websites that can help students locate great internship opportunities.
+Job search sites are a great resource for finding internship opportunities.
+These sites allow you to narrow your scope based on criteria such as industry or field, location, and type of internship.

 How to Get an Internship

-As with any other job, acquiring an internship requires you to plan and navigate the application process carefully.
-The following sections offer information on how and when to apply.
+As with any other job, getting an internship requires you to plan and navigate the application process carefully.
 Read on to learn about strengthening your resume, cover letters, and professional portfolio by highlighting transferable skills and relevant accomplishments.

 Apply Early and Widely

-Internship opportunities remain competitive, so apply early to a variety of positions.
+Internship opportunities can be highly competitive, so apply early to a variety of positions.
 Submitting a well-crafted application before the deadline offers potential employers a positive first impression.
-Additionally, use these strategies:

-- Start the internship search early, even a year before the start date.
+- Start Early: Begin the internship search early, even a year before the start date.

-- Reach out to instructors and students with internship experience.
-They can help you navigate the process.
+- Find People Who've Done Internships: Reach out to instructors and students with internship experience — they can help you navigate the process.

-- Review and revise each application.
-Just because you submit an early application does not mean it should be less polished.
+- Review and Revise Each Application: Just because you submit an early application doesn't mean it should be less polished.
+Take time to edit and proofread.

-- Ask an instructor to review internship applications.
-Professors can help craft an application that appeals to particular organizations.
+- Ask for Help: Professors can help you craft a successful internship application that appeals to certain organizations.

 Strengthen Your Resume